FAQs for the 2022-2023 school year will be available by late August 2022.

-If we work with more than one cultural partner in each classroom, do we receive an additional $100 per artist?
+If we work with more than one cultural partner in each classroom, do we receive additional funds per artist?

-No. You will receive $100 per session to spend any way you wish to support the residency – cultural partner fees, materials, culminating activity, etc. (but not teacher salaries.
+No. You will receive $200 per session to spend any way you wish to support the residency – cultural partner fees, materials, technology, etc. (but not teacher salaries).

 Can we use the grant to fund more than one residency in the school?

 No. Grants may be used to fund the residency as described in the approved application.
 The grant cam be used to pay for one residency per school so that we can fund residencies in as many schools as possible.

 Do we need to come up with a match?

 No. There is no match required for this grant.
 However, schools are responsible for all residency cost that exceed the grant award amount.